Authentic and memorable events with a South African flavour

 Weddings

 For weddings that express who you are.
 From rustic forest weddings to the classic fairytale, Celia brings your big day to life.
 We believe that every bride should have their dream wedding within their budget.
 Our philosophy is to work with the bridal couple and make their dream a reality.
+The bride’s ideas and wishes are followed in all aspects.

 Our extensive list of vendors caters for all budgets and requirements.